 Friendly and open

-Having a community as open as the Agile community has helped enormously in creating the world’s first global community of practice on scaling agile and organisational change.
+Having a community as open as the Agile community has helped enormously in creating the world’s first global community of practice on agile and organisational change.
 Everyone is so friendly and open that it is easy to get dialogue going and find a mutual interest quickly.

 Building upon solid foundations